JetBrains/teamcity-documentation/topics/configuring-maven-triggers.md

 For specifying version ranges use the following syntax, as [proposed in the Maven documentation](http://docs.codehaus.org/display/MAVEN/Dependency+Mediation+and+Conflict+Resolution#DependencyMediationandConflictResolution-DependencyVersionRanges).

-Note that Maven Artifact Dependency Trigger can be used not only for fixed\-version artifacts but also for snapshots as a fine-grained alternative to the Maven Snapshots Dependency Trigger.
+Note that Maven Artifact Dependency Trigger can be used not only for fixed-version artifacts but also for snapshots as a fine-grained alternative to the Maven Snapshots Dependency Trigger.

 <table><tr>